New South Wales: 1788: British settlement

-New South Wales established a military outpost on King George Sound in Western Australia in 1826 which was later transferred to the Swan River colony.
+New South Wales established a military outpost on King George Sound in Western Australia in 1826, which was later transferred to the Swan River colony.

-In 1839 the UK decided to formally annex at least part of New Zealand to New South Wales.
+In 1839, the UK decided to formally annex at least part of New Zealand to New South Wales.
 It was administered as a dependency until becoming the separate Colony of New Zealand on 3 May 1841.

 From the 1820s, squatters increasingly established unauthorised cattle and sheep runs beyond the official limits of the settled colony.
 In 1836, an annual licence was introduced in an attempt to control the pastoral industry, but booming wool prices and the high cost of land in the settled areas encouraged further squatting.
 The expansion of the pastoral industry led to violent episodes of conflict between settlers and traditional Aboriginal landowners, such as the Myall Creek massacre of 1838.
-By 1844, wool accounted for half of the colony's exports and by 1850, most of the eastern third of New South Wales was controlled by fewer than 2,000 pastoralists.
+By 1844, wool accounted for half of the colony's exports, and by 1850, most of the eastern third of New South Wales was controlled by fewer than 2,000 pastoralists.

-The transportation of convicts to New South Wales ended in 1840, and in 1842, a Legislative Council was introduced, with two-thirds of its members elected and one-third appointed by the governor.
-Former convicts were granted the vote, but a property qualification meant that only one in five adult males were enfranchised.
+The transportation of convicts to New South Wales ended in 1840, and in 1842, a legislative council was introduced, with two-thirds of its members elected and one-third appointed by the governor.
+Former convicts were granted the vote, but a property qualification meant that only one in five adult males was enfranchised.

-By 1850, the settler population of New South Wales had grown to 180,000, not including the 70,000 living in the area which became the separate colony of Victoria in 1851.
+By 1850, the settler population of New South Wales had grown to 180,000, not including the 70,000 living in the area that became the separate colony of Victoria in 1851.